abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts.md

       * We use partitions to store messages in the local storage for persistence.
       * Partitions contain messages encapsulated in **segments**.
       * Using segments, consumer consume the message of their choice from a partition by reading from a specific offset.
       * The data belonging to a single topic can be present in numerous partitions.

     * **Clusture Manager**:
-      We need a clusture manager to supervise broker's health.
+      * We need a clusture manager to supervise broker's health.
 If broker fails it will notify.
+      * **Broker and Topic Registry**: This stores the list of topic for each broker.
+      * **Manage Replication**: Clusture Manager manages the replication by using the leader follower approach.
+      * **Authorization** : It handles authorization for broker and topic access.
     * **Storage**:
       It is used to store consumer's details such as subscription information, and retention period.

     * **Consumer Manager**:
       This manages consumers.
 For example, It will verify, that consumer is authorized to read a message from certain topic or not.
+      * Verify the consumer.
+      * Retention Time Management
+      * Message Receiving option management
+      * Allow multiple read.